Associate Professor of Clinical Psychiatry & Behavioral Sciences, Department of Psychiatry and Behavioral Sciences

 Dr. Rego's specialties include the assessment and treatment of anxiety and stress disorders (Panic Disorder, Obsessive-Compulsive Disorder, Posttraumatic Stress Disorder, Generalized Anxiety Disorder, Social Anxiety Disorder, and Phobias), as well as depression, insomnia, and body focused repetitive behaviors (compulsive hair pulling, skin picking, nail biting, etc.) using Cognitive Behavioral Therapy and/or other evidence-based psychological treatments.

 Dr. Rego has authored numerous journal articles and book chapters (see below) and he is currently completing books on the treatment of OCD and Panic Disorder.
-He also currently serves as Editor of Advances in Cognitive Therapy, a joint publication of the Academy of Cognitive Therapy and the International Association of Cognitive Psychotherapy as well as Editor of Trauma Psychology News, a publication of the Division of Trauma Psychology (Division 56) of the American Psychological Association.
+He also currently serves as Editor of Advances in Cognitive Therapy, a joint publication of the Academy of Cognitive Therapy and the International Association of Cognitive Psychotherapy as well as Consulting Editor of Trauma Psychology News, a publication of the Division of Trauma Psychology (Division 56) of the American Psychological Association.
 He frequently gives workshops and presentations on his areas of expertise - locally, regionally, nationally, and internationally and also does a great deal of work with the media, being featured as an expert on television (CNN, CBS, ABC, MSNBC, Fox News, etc.), radio (NPR, 1010 WINS, WCBS, Radio France Internationale, etc.), print (e.g., NY Times, Newsday, Toronto Star, USA Today, BBC News, USA WEEKEND, etc.), and on the web (WebMD, HealthDay, MSN, Financial Times of London, Reader's Digest, etc.).

 ORIGINAL PUBLICATIONS IN PEER-REVIEWED JOURNALS